Religions of the Ancient Mediterranean (RAM)

 - Mesopotamian religion

-Upon matriculation, students will be assigned a preliminary advising committee of two faculty members in the primary areas of interst.
-During the first year, students, in consultation with the RAM program coordinator and their committee, design a curriculum that allows for exploration while remaining appropriately focused.
-RELS 2000, which is a required course and is taught every other year, should be taken as soon as possible.
+During the first year, students, in consultation with the RAM advisor and other appropriate faculty, design a curriculum that allows for exploration while remaining appropriately focused.
+RAM students specializing in the Greek-Roman Mediterranean are expected to take two pro-seminars, one in Greek and Roman philosophy and religion, and the other on sources and methods for the study of Judeans/Jews through the Roman period, which are taught in alternative years, ordinarily in the fall.
+RELS 2000, which is taught every other year, should be taken as soon as possible.
 At the end of the first year, students choose both a major and minor field.
-Upon choosing these fields, the student's advising committee may be re-assigned so as to include at least one faculty member from the major and one from the minor field.
 This advisory committee may or may not be identical to the student's eventual dissertation committee.

 Students are expected to complete at least three seminars (or independent studies) in the major field and two in the minor field.
 All coursework must be completed prior to being allowed to sit for the Preliminary Examination.